4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Background of 4D mmWave Radars

 \section{Background of 4D mmWave Radars}

-For researchers focusing on autonomous driving, fundamental knowledge about 4D mmWave radars may often be somewhat overlooked.
-This section briefly reviews the basic theory and resolution-improving approaches of 4D mmWave radars as the foundation for the following sections.
+For researchers dedicated to the field of autonomous driving, fundamental knowledge about 4D mmWave radars may often be undervalued.
+This section briefly revisits the basic theory of 4D mmWave radars, laying the groundwork for the subsequent discussions.